 Generally, students in F-1 status who earned US wages of $3,900 or less are not required to file a tax return.
 All international students should submit the Form 8843, which identifies you as a non-resident and prevents any of your income from abroad being taxed.

-If you worked for money during the year 2013 and want the tax money that was deducted from your paychecks returned to you, you will need to file a tax return.
+If you worked for money during the year 2015 and want the tax money that was deducted from your paychecks returned to you, you will need to file a tax return.
 Also, if you are considering applying for permanent-residency in the U.S. in the future, it would be in your favor to file your taxes appropriately and keep organized records of your filed tax returns.
-Interest gained in bank accounts does not need to be reported by international students.

 If your circumstances are unusual in any way, we recommend that you seek professional tax advice regarding your specific situation.